tc39/proposal-temporal/docs/zoneddatetime.md

 Because the existing offset is valid for the new time, it will be retained so the result will be the "second" 1:45AM.
 However, if the existing offset is not valid for the new result (e.g. `.with({hour: 0})`), then the default behavior will change the offset to match the new local time in that time zone.

-Options on `with` behave identically to options on `from`, with only the following exceptions:
+If the `offset` option is set to `'ignore'` (or in very rare cases when `'prefer'` is used), then the object's current time zone and the `disambiguation` option determine the offset is used for times that are ambiguous due to DST and other time zone offset transitions.

-- The default for `offset` is `'prefer'` to support the use case described above.
+Otherwise, the `offset` option determines the offset during skipped or repeated clock times and the `disambiguation` option is ignored.

-- If the input's `timeZone` field is both provided and has a different ID than the current object, then the object's current `offsetNanoseconds` field will be ignored regardless of the `offset` option chosen.
+Other than the `offset` option behaviors noted above, options on `with` behave identically to options on `from`.

-Please see the documentation of `from` for more details on options behavior.
+See the documentation of `from` for more details on options behavior.

 Usage example: